 Through this three-year program, you will earn an MPH degree with a concentration in community health and health behavior and a master of social work (MSW) degree.

 The MPH curriculum provides a comprehensive understanding of public health principles and concepts, as well as the practical knowledge and skills needed to address current and emerging public health problems.
-You’ll complete 47-48 credits, including coursework, a culminating project, and 9 MSW credits you will share with the MPH.
+You’ll complete 47 MPH credits, including coursework, field training and a culminating project.

 The MSW curriculum is rooted in an evidence-based practice approach to social work.
-You will complete 60 credits, including the foundation year and elective courses, and 6 MPH credits you will share with the MSW.
+You will complete 60 credits, including the foundation year and elective courses, and 6 MPH credits you will share with the MSW (CHB 501 Study of Health Behavior and EEH 530 Introduction to Health Care Organization).
 You will learn the critical skills to evaluate your practice in your foundation year and then build on this core through your individualized advanced year curriculum (electives).